Karaka-Management/Organization-Guide/Processes/06_Finance.md

 ### Contents

-The budget must be created on a monthly basis.
+The budget must be created on a monthly basis (**R6**).
 During the budgeting process it may be helpful to only budget the full fiscal year and then split the total budget up into 12 months.
 While doing so variations in different months should be considered (e.g. audit fees in specific months, seasonal sales distribution, ...).

 #### Sales